 You can also maintain your color and shine by regularly undergoing glossing treatments.

-The occasional deep conditioning treatment and being mindful of what causes damage to your hair will help your hair stay healthy.
+Also, the occasional deep conditioning treatment will help your hair stay healthy.

-Remember, a lot of factors play into dyeing your bleached hair.
+Remember, a lot of factors play into putting color over bleached hair.

 From what color(s) you’re using to your hair health, texture, thickness, and dryness.

-This does not have to be an overly complicated endeavor as long as you find good resources, products, and follow the directions.
+This does not have to be an overly complicated endeavor as long as you find good resources and products.

 Changing your hair color should be fun and not something overly stressful.